Daniel Prenn: German Tennis Federation suspension and ban

 On 24 April 1933, a newly appointed Reichssportführer issued a declaration on behalf of the German Lawn Tennis Association stating that no Jew could be selected for the national team or the Davis Cup, and that no Jewish or Marxist club or association could be affiliated with the German Tennis Federation, and specifically that the Jewish player named Dr. Prenn would not be selected to the German Davis Cup team in 1933.
 The Swedish king, Gustaf V, a keen tennis player, dined with the German top brass in the summer of 1933, criticizing the new racial policies.
 After the lunch, the elderly king played a game with Prenn.
 Shortly thereafter, Prenn moved to Great Britain.
 In an open letter to The Times leading British players Fred Perry and Bunny Austin protested again Prenn's exclusion from the Davis Cup.

-Shortly after the bann Prenn moved to Great Britain.

-German Baron Gottfried von Cramm protested against the treatment of Prenn, and as a result, von Cramm was targeted and arrested on charges of homosexuality and imprisoned.
+German Baron Gottfried von Cramm protested against the treatment of Prenn.
+Five years later, von Cramm was himself targeted and arrested on charges of homosexuality and imprisoned.

 Personal life after Germany

 After moving to England he became a member of the prestigious Queen's Club as well as the Anglo-Russian Club in Chiswick.
 Prenn launched his own audio equipment company, Truvox Engineering, around 1935 in Kentish Town.
 From 1946 to 1949, he had five patents related to plastic molding.
 His company was sold to Racal in 1969 for $1.26 million.
 In 1970, he founded Celestion Electronics, a loudspeaker manufacturer.

 In 1931 He married Charlotte Schmidt.
 Prenn became a British citizen in April 1940.
 They had two sons.
-Oliver (b.
-1939) became a Wimbledon Junior Champion, and competed in the main Wimbledon competitions between 1956 and 1960.
+Oliver (1937–2026) became a Wimbledon Junior Champion, and competed in the main Wimbledon competitions between 1956 and 1960.
 Oliver also took over the family enterprise in 1988.
 Another son, John Allen Nicholas (b.
-1953), was a shareholder in Lacoste, and as an avid supporter of tennis and squash he got Celestion involved in a racquet sponsoring venture, which ended in 2010.
+1953), who was a World Champion of racquets in 1981, was also a shareholder in Lacoste, and as an avid supporter of tennis and squash he got Celestion involved in a racquet sponsoring venture, which ended in 2010.
 He still has an interest in or owns a dozen companies.

 Daniel Prenn was inducted into the International Jewish Sports Hall of Fame in 1981.